Teslanomics/teslanomics.github.io/_drafts/_posts/will-the-navdy-fix-the-model-3-s-biggest-flaw.md

 **// Ready to Buy a Model S or X?**

-Use our referral code and get $1,000 off.
+Use our referral code and instantly get $1,000 off.
 Get started at [https://teslanomics.co/td](https://teslanomics.co/td)

 **// Disclaimer**